tspindler-cms/DCS-Essex/README.md

 * The IFLOLS is not fully operational
 * The AA guns are not working
 * The VSN F-4B nose gear collapses upon launch
+* BDA between CVA-31 and planes happen all times on launch and landing